JavierPech/php_mvc_framework/README.md

 - The php file for a view must only contain whats inside the <body> tags of an html file as the header.php and footer.php already incorporate the necessary structure.
 - To access a new page, simply call it in your addres bar with the same name of the file WITHOUT THE .PHP EXTENSIONS i.e: http://localhost/php_mvc_framework/Home

+[How To Use Database Samples]
+- Documentation in progress.

 .htaccess